aberba/granite-template/README.md

 # Granite Template

-A basic template for developing a granite application for elementary OS.
+A basic granite template for developing an application for [elementary OS](https://elementary.io).